Stability and chaos in dynamical last passage percolation: The scaled version of the main result and a sketch of the proof ideas

 We will exploit the displayed stability effect to construct a zigzag whose geometry mimics $\rho_n^t$'s but whose time-zero weight is close to the maximizer $\rho_n^0$'s.
 We label this construct $\rho_n^{t \to 0}$ and call it the time-zero {\em proxy} of $\rho_n^t$; see Figure~\ref{f.proxy}(left).
 The proxy is the zigzag between $(0,0)$ and $(0,1)$ that has maximum weight at time zero subject to passing through $(y,1/2)$.
 As such, $\rho_n^{t \to 0}$ equals the union of $\rho_n^0 \big[ (0,0) \to (y,1/2) \big]$ and $\rho_n^0 \big[ (y,1/2) \to (0,1) \big]$.
 The proxy mimics the pertinent geometric discrepancy of $\rho_n^t$ from $\rho_n^0$ by passing through the leftward location $y$ at the midlife time one-half.
 But it also accurately mimics in its time-zero weight the time-zero maximum weight $\weight_n^0$ for the journey from $(0,0)$ to $(0,1)$.
 Indeed, we claim that, on the last displayed typical event,

 This claim is confirmed by noting that, on the same typical event,

 where weight stability along each of the three journeys addressed by the typical event has been invoked.

 We see then how the proxy $\rho_n^{t \to 0}$ lives as a near polymer---with weight deficit of order $\tau^{1/2}$--- alongside~$\rho_n^0$ at time zero.
 We are considering the case that $\rho_n^0$ intersects $[1,\infty) \times \{1/2 \}$, and that $\rho_n^t$ intersects $(-\infty,-1] \times \{1/2\}$; but the latter intersection is maintained by $\rho_n^{t \to 0}$ in light of the proxy's construction.
-Thus (\ref{e.mimic}) implies that, typically, the routed profile $Z = Z_n \big( \cdot, 1/2 \big)$ from~(\ref{e.routedprofile}) has suprema on the intervals $(-\infty,-1]$ and $[1,\infty)$ that differ by order $\tau^{1/2}$.
-In view of the discussion in Section \ref{s.staticrarity}, it is not difficult to show that it is with probability of the form $\Theta(1) \tau^{1/2}$ that Brownian motion of rate two on say $[-2,2]$ has suprema on $[-2,-1]$ and $[1,2]$ that differ in this manner.
-But given the strong Brownianity of the routed weight profile indicated in Section~\ref{s.brownianreg}, this inference in essence transmits to the profile~$Z$.
+Thus (\ref{e.mimic}) implies the twin peaks event that the routed profile $Z = Z_n \big( \cdot, 1/2 \big)$ from~(\ref{e.routedprofile}) has suprema on the intervals $(-\infty,-1]$ and $[1,\infty)$ that differ by order $\tau^{1/2}$.
+It is not hard to show that with probability $\Theta(1) \tau^{1/2}$ Brownian motion of rate two on say $[-2,2]$ has suprema on $[-2,-1]$ and $[1,2]$ that differ in this manner.
+But given the strong Brownian resemblance of the routed weight profile indicated around~(\ref{e.routedprofile}), this inference in essence transmits to the profile~$Z$.
 Thus a special case of low overlap between $\rho_n^0$ and $\rho_n^t$ has heuristically been shown to be rare.
 We may summarise the obtained inference by the informally expressed bound